saturneric/GpgFrontend-Manual/src/content/docs/appendix/ai-policy.md

 GpgFrontend"](https://blog.bktus.com/en/archives/u8hywl/).

 GpgFrontend is also not the biggest system its [maintainer](https://blog.bktus.com/en/about-me/) has worked on.
-From 2022 to 2024 that meant backend engineering at Tencent, on systems far larger and busier than this app, and since 2025 a master's degree at KaIT.
-Cryptography and security, networking and distributed systems, and the Linux kernel are the working fields here, not weekend reading.
+Behind it are years of backend engineering on far larger systems, and graduate study in cryptography, security and computer systems.

-That background includes knowing how these models actually work and where they fall down.
+That background includes knowing how these AI models work and where they fail.
 They are treated as what they are: fast, tireless, and confident even when they are wrong.

 ## What the Tools Actually Do

 They are an assistant.
 They write ordinary code, tests, interface work and documentation, and they help review changes for mistakes.

-The plain reason for using them is speed.
-The maintainer puts the work at more than five times faster than before.
+The first reason for using them is speed.
+The maintainer estimates that work now goes more than five times faster than before.

-The more useful change is what now gets done at all.
+The more important change is what gets done at all.
 Two kinds of work used to be put off:

 - **Tests.** Writing them is slow and dull, and it was easy to keep postponing.
   The app now ships with well over a thousand automated tests, around 20,000